 |Purchase (Castlevania Anniversary Collection on PS4)||Purchase from PlayStation Store.|

 |Purchase (Castlevania Anniversary Collection on Xbox One)||Purchase from Microsoft Store.|

 |Purchase (Sega Genesis)||Purchase from eBay.|

 Castlevania: Bloodlines was certainly a unique entry in the series for its time.
 The games before it were predominantly Nintendo releases.
-But lo and behold, the ONLY Castlevania game released for a Sega console—and a good choice of a console, I might add.
+But lo and behold, the ONLY exclusive Castlevania game released for a Sega console—seeing as how Symphony of the Night had a Sega Saturn release in Japan.

 I guess you could say Bloodlines might be considered a spinoff, but it’s honestly hard enough to categorize the Castlevania games as it is.
-This particular release came out after Super Castlevania IV and Castlevania: Rondo of Blood, but before Castlevania: Dracula X. And because of the similar gameplay styles, this is an easily overlooked classic entry.
+This particular release came out after Super Castlevania IV and Castlevania: Rondo of Blood, but before Castlevania: Dracula X. And because of this game’s odd exclusivity on the Sega Genesis, this is an easily overlooked classic entry.

 The Description of Bloodlines

 Here is our backstory:

 The ancestors of the Belmont family are doomed to confront the power of evil incarnate……Dracula!
 In 1917, a countess sought to revive the long dead spirit of the vampire.
 Her name was Elizabeth Bartley.
 To revive him, she needed to travel all over Europe, enlisting help from all the powers of darkness.